slebok/slebok/tools/MontiCore.md

 }
 ```

 Once a model has been checked, it can be processed further.
-This may include template-based code generation into executable GPL code, such as depicted below:
+This may include template-based code generation into executable GPL code, such as depicted below, where `${...}` and `<#>...</#>` delimit FreeMarker commands and `ast` contains the currently processed model.

 ```
 import java.util.concurrent.ThreadLocalRandom;